Neko-Life/Musicat/README.md

 make all -j$(nproc)
 ```

-Some distro have `liboggz2` or `liboggz2-dev`, if you got compile error about
-`oggz/oggz.h` not found but you already have `liboggz` installed,
-you might need to install that.

 * Move the built binary to `exe/` (or wherever you want along with a config file)

 ```sh